 Historical Patterns and Statistical Perspective

 Disclaimer: The data contained herein is believed to be drawn from reliable sources but cannot be guaranteed.
 Individuals acting on this information are responsible for their own actions.
 Commodity trading may not be suitable for all recipients of this report.
 Futures and options trading involves significant risk of loss and may not be suitable for everyone.
 Therefore, carefully consider whether such trading is suitable for you in light of your financial condition.
 Examples of seasonal price moves or extreme market conditions are not meant to imply that such moves or conditions are common occurrences or likely to occur.
 Futures prices have already factored in the seasonal aspects of supply and demand.
 No representation is being made that scenario planning, strategy, or discipline will guarantee success or profits.
 Any decisions you may make to buy, sell, or hold a futures or options position on such research are entirely your own and not in any way deemed to be endorsed by or attributed to Total Farm Marketing.
 Total Farm Marketing and TFM refer to Stewart-Peterson Group Inc., Stewart-Peterson Inc., and SP Risk Services LLC.
 Stewart-Peterson Group Inc. is registered with the Commodity Futures Trading Commission (CFTC) as an introducing broker and is a member of the National Futures Association.
-SP Risk Services, LLC is an insurance agency and an equal opportunity provider.
+SP Risk Services, LLC is an insurance agency and an equal-opportunity provider.
 Stewart-Peterson Inc. is a publishing company.
 A customer may have relationships with all three companies.
-SP Risk Services LLC and Stewart-Peterson Inc. are wholly owned by Stewart-Peterson Group Inc. unless otherwise noted, services referenced are services of Stewart-Peterson Group Inc. Presented for solicitation.
+SP Risk Services LLC and Stewart-Peterson Inc. are wholly owned by Stewart-Peterson Group Inc. Unless otherwise noted, services referenced are services of Stewart-Peterson Group Inc. Presented for solicitation.

-About Grain Market Insider: Amidst the intricacies of market analysis, staying informed is key.
+About Grain Market Insider: Amid the intricacies of market analysis, staying informed is key.
 Grain Market Insider newsletter from Stewart-Peterson Inc. is your trusted source for grain market commentary and actionable advice, providing you with exclusive insights, timely updates, and expert commentary.
 Click here to learn more and subscribe to Grain Market Insider today for the confidence and security you need, and the data you can trust, for your grain marketing decisions.

 Share.